Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-We consider a communication range of $\Delta = \SI{40}{\metre}$ and set the parameter $\Delta_0 = \SI{35}{\metre}$ in Equation (\ref{eqn:conservative-edge-weight}).
-For the connectivity maintenance requirement in Equation (\ref{eqn:connectivity-maintenance}), we set the lower algebraic connectivity limit $\epsilon = \num{0.1}$ and the corresponding probability value $\delta = \num{0.003}$ to reflect a $3\sigma$ confidence level.
-We set $T = \num{250}$, which results in a planning time horizon of \SI{50}{\second}.
-In Equation (\ref{eqn:connectivity-cost}), we set the parameter for the magnitude of the connectivity cost as $k_c = \num{0.001}$.
+We consider the mission to consist of six segments.
+For each segment, we set a maximum planning time of \SI{25}{\second} and a trajectory duration of \SI{50}{\second} ($T = \num{250}$).
+Additionally, since our planner uses a centralized communication architecture, we account for a delay of \SI{0.2}{\second} (by simply pausing the code execution) in each ADMM iteration of our planning algorithm.
+We consider a communication range of $\Delta = \SI{40}{\metre}$ and set the parameter $\Delta_0 = \SI{35}{\metre}$ in~(\ref{eqn:conservative-edge-weight}).
+For the connectivity maintenance requirement in~(\ref{eqn:connectivity-maintenance}), we specify the lower algebraic connectivity limit $\epsilon = \num{0.1}$ and the corresponding probability value $\delta = \num{0.003}$ to reflect a $3\sigma$ confidence level.
+In~(\ref{eqn:connectivity-cost}), we set the parameter for the magnitude of the connectivity cost as $k_c = \num{0.001}$.
 We set $\eta = \num{2}$ for the number of elements in subsets $\mathcal{V}$ obtained in the trajectory planner.
-Finally, for the line search algorithm used to update the ADMM consensus variable in Equation (\ref{eqn:admm-line-search}), we set $\gamma = \num{0.8}$.
+Finally, for the line search algorithm used to update the ADMM consensus variable in~(\ref{eqn:admm-line-search}), we set $\gamma = \num{0.8}$.